 These wet wading shoes have very little weight and are very comfortable to wear.
 Plus, they are incredibly breathable.
 The upper body is all-mesh, while the bottom also has openings for easy water drainage.
 This feature also makes them super-fast drying.
 The soles are rubber and give lovely traction on rocky slopes.
 The shoes also have interior lining and cushioning to keep your feet relaxed.

 But mesh means little barrier against sand getting into the shoes.
-These shoes are not suitable for a beach or a river shore that has sand or fine pebbles.
+These fishing water shoes are not suitable for a beach or a river shore that has sand or fine pebbles.
+Nevertheless, these water shoes for wading are the most breathable option on the market.

 - Lightweight and comfortable